peterjmarko/llm-narrative-framework/README.md

 -   **Automated Pipeline**: A single command can run dozens of experimental replications, each with hundreds of trials.
 -   **Reproducibility**: Uses deterministic seeding to ensure that the random selection of personalities and the shuffling of query items are repeatable.
 -   **Self-Contained Runs**: Each experimental run is stored in a unique, timestamped, and descriptively named directory, containing all queries, responses, logs, and analysis results for complete traceability.
--   **Data Validation**: The pipeline includes multiple validation steps to ensure data integrity between the query generation, response processing, and final analysis stages.
+-   **Data Validation**: Includes multiple validation steps to ensure data integrity between the query generation, response processing, and final analysis stages.
--   **Robust Error Handling**: Includes tools to automatically find, retry, and re-analyze runs that suffer from intermittent API or network failures.
+-   **Robust Error Handling**: The main batch runner features a multi-attempt, automatic repair cycle to recover from intermittent API or network failures.
 -   **Configurable**: Key parameters (LLM model, temperature, number of trials, etc.) are easily managed through a central `config.ini` file.

 ## Project Structure